Let’s know what Epithelial Tissue is

 Detachment of damaged or dead cells is a characteristic of the superficial epithelium and allows our respiratory tract and digestive tracts to rapidly replace damaged cells with new cells.

-The epithelial tissue is made up of cells placed together in sheets with the cells tightly bound together.
-The epithelial layers are avascular, but innervated.
+The epithelial tissue comprises cells placed together in sheets with the cells tightly bound together.
+The epithelial layers are avascular but innervated.

 The epithelial cells have two surfaces that differ both in structure and function.